 Northwest of Athens lies Delphi, which is especially known for its oracle.
 Delphi was in the old days the city of the sun god Apollo, and his priestess in the city was called the Oracle of Delphi.
 Today, the archeological ruins are occupied UNESCO World Heritage List and definitely worth a visit.

 If you want to visit other classic cities in Greece, go to the Peloponnese peninsula.
-To get here, you must first cross the Corinth Canal - a 6 kilometer long excavation that actually makes the Peloponnese an island.
+To get here, you must first cross the Corinth Canal - a 6-kilometer-long excavation that actually makes the Peloponnese an island.
 The canal was started as early as the first century, but failed repeatedly.
-It was not completed until 1893, and now it is used primarily by tourist ships.
+It was not completely finished until 1893, and now it is primarily used by tourist ships.

 Next, visit the former capital of Greece, Nafplio, which to this day still houses many of the city's original buildings.
-The architecture is characterized by the city's former inhabitants of the Ottoman Empire, the Franks and the Republic of Venice.
+The architecture is characterized by the city's former inhabitants of the Ottoman Empire, the Frankish Empire and the Republic of Venice.